waltailji/roabf-generator/README.md

-# RAOBF Wheel SVG Generator
+# Enhanced RAOBF Wheel SVG Generator

-This project contains a Python script that generates a WWII-style RAOBF wheel as SVG artwork.
+This project include SVG templates and the Python script used to generate these SVG files, for building a hand-held RAOBF (Range and Angle On Bow Finder) slide rule calculator to use with WWII submarine simulators such as Silent Hunter 3 and U-Boat.
+It is enhanced from original RAOBF to include two scales for the optical angle: degrees and milliradians.
+This is because using a realistic periscope mod will have a vertical stadimeter in milliradians, and horizontal reticle in degrees; so being able to convert from both scales on the same wheel becomes handy.

+The wheel also includes reference markers for both normal periscope zoom levels (1.5x and 6x) and for the extended periscope zoom levels for the U-Boat game (1.5x, 3.8x, and 15x), to correctly position the optical length value.

+There is also a speed calculator marker (in knots).
+To calculate speed, rotate the ship transit time (in seconds) on the hectometer distance scale to the ship length/meters on the outer scale, then read the optical degrees value indicated by the 'kts' marker line.

+These scales are generated with the underlying logarithmic equations from the trigonometric formulas, and fixes a few inaccuracies in the original RAOBF dials, such as correct position of tick marks (the 80-degree tick mark between 70 and 90 degrees on the AOB scale, for instance) on a logarithmic scale.

 The generator creates three files:

 - `raobf_base.svg`: fixed base disc
-- `raobf_rotor.svg`: rotating overlay disc
+- `raobf_rotor.svg`: rotating overlay disc (to print on transparent film)
-- `raobf_composite.svg`: combined view of base and rotor
+- `raobf_composite.svg`: combined view of base and rotor (mainly for visual diagnostics of the script output)

 ## Requirements

+If you want to modify the output of the SVG templates, the script will require:
 - Python 3

 ## Usage